inductiva/inductiva/docs-sources/how-it-works/basics/install-guide.md

 Make sure you have a compatible version of Python (>=3.9) and pip installed, plus some basic Python knowledge.

-Check our <a href="../../systemrequirements/index.html">System Prep guide</a> to help you check these essentials before getting started.
+Check our [System Prep guide](../../systemrequirements/index.html) to help you check these essentials before getting started.

 <!-- Check our <a href="https://docs.inductiva.ai/en/latest/preinstallation/system/system-requirements.html#">System Prep guide</a> to help you check these essentials before getting started.   -->